yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-clusters/backup-clusters.md

 type: docs
 ---

-YugabyteDB Managed can perform full and incremental cluster (all namespaces) level backups, and the backups are stored in the same region as your cluster.
+YugabyteDB Aeon can perform full and incremental cluster (all namespaces) level backups, and the backups are stored in the same region as your cluster.

-{{< youtube id="3qzAdrVFgxc" title="Back up and restore clusters in YugabyteDB Managed" >}}
+{{< youtube id="3qzAdrVFgxc" title="Back up and restore clusters in YugabyteDB Aeon" >}}

 By default, clusters are backed up automatically every 24 hours, and these automatic full backups are retained for 8 days.
 The first automatic backup is triggered after 24 hours of creating a table, and is scheduled every 24 hours thereafter.